-When Robinson attended UCLA, he wore No. 28 for the baseball team and No. 18 for the basketball team.
+When Robinson attended UCLA, he wore No. 28 for the football team and No. 18 for the basketball team.
+Some say he also wore No. 28 for the baseball team, but that’s tough to verify as there don’t seem to be any images proving it.
 While playing for the Kansas City Monarchs in the Negro Leagues, he’s said to have worn three different numbers as various accounts had him wearing No. 5, No. 8, and No. 23.
 There have been numerous debates on what number he wore for the Montreal Royals but the New York Times baseball blog says a video clearly shows him wearing No. 10.

 It seems that No. 42 was simply the number assigned to him by the Brooklyn Dodgers.
 It may have been just a simple number then but Jackie Robinson made the No. 42 one of the most famous numbers in sports history.